sharbatc/cancer_dataviz/README.md

 * Related work : Research by Rachel.

 * Inspiration : The importance of cancer research.
+People should die in proper times.